ismizu/Phase_2_Project/README.md

 ## Overview

-In this notebook I conduct data analysis on King County Housing data for the purpose of making predictions via Linear Regression.
+In this project I conduct data analysis on King County Housing data for the purpose of making predictions via Linear Regression.
 In addition to familiarizing myself with potential modeling problems, I also create features in an attempt to better represent housing prices in my model.

 ![pexels-photo-1546166.jpeg](https://raw.githubusercontent.com/ismizu/Phase_2_Project/main/images/pexels-photo-1546166.jpeg)